andrewpayne68/macos-terminal-oh-my-ghostty/README.md

       /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-- Download Ghostty from the website or use Homebrew:
+- Install Ghostty using the Homebrew command:

       brew install --cask ghostty

+- Launch Ghostty and tap `Ghostty - Settings` this will open a TextEdit window with the config file opened

-- Add a theme to the config file:
+- To add a theme to the config file, type the following and Save.
+Then tap `Ghostty - Reload Configuration` :

       theme = catppuccin mocha